I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 In 2010, I was getting that itch to get my hands dirty again, to build something from scratch.
 Eben agreed to let me switch my role from CEO to Advisor (see the companies I advise) to free up time to help build some new Internet businesses.

-I also became very interested in online hiring after noticing that there had been very little innovation in how jobs are marketed online since the 1990′s (when Monster, DICE and job boards entered the scene).
+I also became very interested in online hiring after having met hiring guru Brad Smart (author of Topgrading) back in 2005; and also noticing that there had been very little innovation in how jobs are marketed online since the 1990’s (when Monster, DICE and job boards entered the scene).

 My Family Inspires Me To Write A Book

-As my nephew Miles and niece Ruby were coming of age, I had a yearning to share my life-lessons with them — I know, it’s a bit self-important, but I am so enthusiastic about helping to improve the world that I felt compelled to write down my learnings.
+As my nephew Miles and niece Ruby were coming of age, I had a yearning to share my life-lessons with them — I know, it’s a bit self-important, but it feels purposeful for me to share things that I think can make the world a better place.

 I so enjoyed the process of writing the book (which I also gave away freely to friends, family and new people I’d meet), that I decided to officially publish it.